octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/architecture.md

 (`research/mirage/python/mirage/cache/index/__init__.py`,
 `research/mirage/python/mirage/cache/index/store.py`,
 `research/mirage/python/mirage/cache/file/__init__.py`).
 Re-read
-§3.1.4.1 of the issue against that fact: applying mirage to indexit's goals means treating it as a **source-abstraction layer** that an indexer could sit on top of, not as the indexer itself.
+§3.1.4.1 of the issue against that fact: applying Mirage to indexit's goals means treating it as a **source-abstraction layer** that an indexer could sit on top of, not as the indexer itself.